zenstruck/messenger-test/README.md

 In addition to transport testing you also can test on the bus.
 You can test message handling by using the same `InteractsWithMessenger` trait in your `KernelTestCase` / `WebTestCase` tests.
-This is especially useful when you only need to test if a message has been handled by a specific bus but don't need to know how the handling has been made.
+This is especially useful when you only need to test if a message has been dispatched by a specific bus but don't need to know how the handling has been made.

 ### Single bus